 Daytime classes may be a popular option for electrical training, but it’s not the only option available to you.
 Many schools offer evening training programs with more flexibility, so you can still work without changing your schedule.

 Like during the day, evening electrical programs can still be completed in a short amount of time.
-With evening electrical classes, you can complete an electrical diploma program in as few as 10 months to a year attending classes at night.
+With evening electrical classes, you can complete an electrical diploma program in as few as 10 months to a year.

 Night Classes vs. Day Classes